nicolacimmino/PLC-14500/assembler/programmers_guide.md

 enough to know that, after reset, the MC14500 "disables" its input and output or, in other words, ignores any actual value read from the inputs and any write operation to the outputs.
 This is a bit unfortunate as it means we must have such instructions in every program or the program would do nothing at all.
 For simplicity, we tell the MC14500 to enable input/output operations on the status of input IN6, so we will need to make sure this is flipped to ON.
+This is not how usually programs are written, as this wastes one input.
+However, for simplicity, the examples in this guide will use this construct until logical operations are explained later.

 The next two lines are the actual representation of our ladder diagram.
 The `LD` instruction will load the value of IN0 into the only register `RR`.
 After this, `STO` will store the value in `RR` into `OUT0` so, in practice, OUT0 will